 See also a left side view (120K JPEG.)

-Thanks to Glenn, Ken, Dave and Bill for the photos. -- Derek Redmond
+Thanks to all the contributors for the photos. -- Derek Redmond

 Return to the Index of Unusual CJ-3B Photos.